Listen to an audio file of this tool.

 Now Is the Right Time!

 As a parent or someone in a parenting role, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship while building essential listening skills in your child.
+There are intentional ways to grow a healthy parent-child relationship while building essential listening skills in your 10-year-old child.

 Your child’s success depends upon their ability to listen and understand what you and others are communicating.
 Listening skills can support your child’s ability to engage in healthy relationships, to focus, and to learn.
 For example, children must listen to their teacher if they are to follow directions and successfully navigate expectations at school.
 Not surprisingly, better listening skills are associated with school success.